Donations

 • Emergency situations: In emergencies like car accidents or severe burns, platelet donations are crucial in saving lives by aiding in blood clotting and preventing excessive blood loss.

 Every 15 seconds, someone in the U.S. needs platelets.
 Collectively, around 2 million units of platelets are transfused in the U.S. each year.
 To complicate matters further, platelets can only be stored for a short period and must be used within 5 days.
 Such a short shelf life means a) that hospitals are in constant demand and b) that platelet donors are needed every day of the year.
+This is why platelet donors are the BIG DEAL.

 "Who needs platelets?" platelet donation illustration